 By using Workflows, the Acknowledge state can serve as a trigger for further actions, and we will use this to build a Workflow that will send reminder notifications to Users who have not Acknowledged the original notification.
 In our scenario, two Groups will be notified of a new Alert.
 Each Group has multiple Users.
 A User from each Group will need to Acknowledge the Alert to end the notifications.
 Only the active User from each Group who have not acknowledged the Alert will continue to receive notifications.

 To begin, the Integration must have two Recipient Groups.
 In our scenario, an Infrastructure Team and a Dev Team are configured.
 Company protocol requires the Infrastructure Team to own and resolve the Alert, but the Dev Team must also Acknowledge, so as to be aware and prepared to assist.
 If the Infrastructure Team assigns themselves the Alert, notification to the Dev Team will continue until Acknowledged.

-Create a new Message Rule and configure the Integration to use it.
+Create a new Escalation Rule and configure the Integration to use it.
 An existing Rule can be used, but we will use a new one here.
 We will use email for this example.

-Create an addtional Message Rule to define the behavior of the reminders.
-A Message Rule used in a Workflow cannot contain a Workflow, so two rules must be used.
+Create an addtional Escalation Rule to define the behavior of the reminders.
+A Escalation Rule used in a Workflow cannot contain a Workflow, so two rules must be used.
 We will also use separate options in this rule.

-With the Integration, Groups, and Message Rules in place, create a new Workflow.
+With the Integration, Groups, and Escalation Rules in place, create a new Workflow.

 Enter a Name for the Workflow